qgis/QGIS-Documentation/docs/training_manual/databases/spatialite.rst

 |IC|
 ----------------------------------------------------------------------

-You have seen how to create SpatiaLite databases and add tables to them and to use these tables as layers in QGIS.
+You have seen how to create SpatiaLite databases, add tables to them and use these tables as layers in QGIS.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE